 History of the Centennial Botanical Conservatory

-November 18th, 2017 will mark the 50th Anniversary of the official opening of the Centennial Botanical Conservatory.
+November 18th, 2017 marked the 50th Anniversary of the official opening of the Centennial Botanical Conservatory.

 The Centennial Botanical Conservatory was conceived by the Fort William Board of Parks Management as a centennial project to commemorate Canada's 100th birthday.
 It officially opened on November 18, 1967.